KandyMan1990/RPGFramework.Audio/README.md

 Pausing music does not prevent a different track from playing.
 For example, pause music ID 1, play music ID 2, then when wanting to return to music A, just call Stop() then Play(1) and it will resume from where it was paused.
 If you want a previously paused music to start from scratch, you can call ClearPausedMusic() before calling Play and it will ensure the track starts from the beginning.

-Ideally, music stems should be imported with the following settings Load In Background checked
+Ideally, music stems should be imported with the following settings:
+Load In Background checked
 Load Type: Compressed in Memory
 Preload Audio Data unchecked
 Compression Format: Vorbis
 Quality: 60-70
 Sample Rate Setting: Preserve Sample Rate

+An existing preset exists to copy/paste into the folder where music is stored to automatically apply these settings when music is imported

 ## Sfx